electron/electron/docs/api/protocol.md

 ### `protocol.registerBufferProtocol(scheme, handler)`

-* `scheme` String
+* `scheme` string
 * `handler` Function
   * `request` [ProtocolRequest](structures/protocol-request.md)
   * `callback` Function
     * `response` (Buffer | [ProtocolResponse](structures/protocol-response.md))

-Returns `Boolean` - Whether the protocol was successfully registered
+Returns `boolean` - Whether the protocol was successfully registered

 Registers a protocol of `scheme` that will send a `Buffer` as a response.